DaveSkender/Stock.Indicators/indicators/PivotPoints/README.md

 The first window will have `null` values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 :warning: **Warning**: The second window may be innaccurate if the first window contains incomplete data.
-For example, this can occur if you specify a `Month` window size and only provide 45 days (1.5 months) of `history`.
+For example, this can occur if you specify a `Month` window size and only provide 45 calendar days (1.5 months) of `history`.

 ### PivotPointResult